 Many people equate looking back with living in the past.
 The two are not the same.
 Here are five benefits of looking back:

-If you still have a copy of your first business card, I encourage you to pull it out and look at it (I know, this might be painful).
+If you still have a copy of your first business card, I encourage you to pull it out and look at it (I know, this might be painful.
+Mine makes me both cringe a little and laugh).
 Take a few minutes and reflect on how you and your business have changed and grown since you began.
 What is the biggest lesson you have learned thus far?